updated feb 2019

-you can contact me at tom at sensitiveresearch dot com
+you can contact me at it is as if at protonmail dot com

-this site is dedicated to compiling information on the Nash/Rambler 195.6 cubic inch overhead valve six manufactured between 1958 and 1965. in addition to plain old documentation and information my goal is to build modern levels of reliability and power. while this is a very modest design, with the dubious distinction of having no performance parts available for it, other than the factory two-barrel option ("Power Pak") it is proven to be a reliable engine, with forged crankshaft and connecting rods. most of it's shortcomings are easily overcome.
+this site is documentation of the work i'm doing on the Rambler 195.6 OHV inline six that powers my rambler roadster. in addition to plain old documentation and information my goal is to build modern levels of reliability and power. while this is a very modest design (putting it nicely), with the dubious distinction of having no performance parts available for it other than the factory two-barrel option ("Power Pak") it is proven to be a reliable engine, with forged crankshaft and connecting rods. most of it's shortcomings are easily overcome.

-Nash engine nomenclature included the decimal (i would guess as part of some long-forgotten "Nash Precision" marketing trope, otherwise, it's sort of annoying).
+why "195.6"?
+Nash engine nomenclature included the decimal, i would guess as part of some long-forgotten "Nash Precision" marketing trope, otherwise, it's sort of annoying.
 AMC continued it, and that is what appears in service manuals and most internet search results, although enough people call this engine "the 196" to confound searches and identification. annoying or not, it's what all documentation uses so i continue it here.

 Thanks to Frank Swygert for much information on this engine and for corrections to these pages.

 Nash's economy L-head six was fitted with an overhead valve head for the 1956 model year.
 (No L-heads were sold for 1956 or 1957, but it reappeared again in 1958 and was available through the 1965 model year.)
 The 1956 model of the OHV still had the side mount water pump.
 The front mount pump came in 57.